Comparison

 • Account.OwnerJ.
 Smith

 The model has no way to know SSN__c exists.
-No metadata leakage.
-No structural inference.
-The data is architecturally absent before the prompt is constructed.
+The field is removed before the prompt is built, so there is nothing to reference, infer, or accidentally surface in a response.

 For the technically curious: Salesforce Agentforce honors object and field-level security at query time.
 AIGIS adds a second layer that removes fields from the prompt context before the LLM ever sees them, so model output cannot leak structural metadata.
 Both approaches enforce permissions.
 Only one enforces them on the model itself.